solidusio-contrib/solidus_square/README.md

 6. Paste `<domain>/webhooks/square` in the URL field, eg. `https://www.solidus.com/webhooks/square`.

-7. Select/check `order.updated` from the Events.
+7. Select/check `payment.created` and `payment.updated` from the Events.

 8. Click on `Save`.

-9. Navigate to the `routes.rb` file and paste the endpoint for the `order.updated` webhook.
+9. Navigate to the `routes.rb` file and paste the endpoint for the webhooks.
 ```ruby
 Spree::Core::Engine.routes.draw do
     post "webhooks/square", to: '/solidus_square/webhooks#update'